okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 | `findDirectoryUser()` | Finds the Active Directory App user object and returns that object or null if the user has more than one or no Active Directory assignments |
 | `findWorkdayUser()`   | Finds the Workday App user object and returns that object or null if the user has more than one or no Workday assignments                   |

-Use the previous functions together to check if a user has an Active Directory or Workday assignment, and then return a corresponding attribute.
+Use the previous functions together to check if a user has an Active Directory or Workday assignment, and if so, return a corresponding attribute.
 See the following 'Popular expressions' table for some examples.

 ## Constants and operators